Why I Stay: Tech. Sgt. Andrew Noble

+Noble was initially hesitant about signing the dotted line, but he knew he had to make a choice for the newfound parental responsibilities he faced when he was younger.

+“It was very hard to pay the bills straight out of high school when you already have a family,” said Noble.
+“I also have a long family heritage of service and I knew the Air Force would be a good opportunity for me, so I went to a recruiter and the rest is history.”

-Courtesy photo of U.S. Air Force Tech.
-Sgt.
-Noble, 81st Training Wing commander's action group superintendent, his wife Elisa and his two kids, Caleb and Hadley, visiting the United States Air Force Museum at Wright Patterson Air Force Base provided to Keesler Air Force Base, Mississippi, Aug.
-15, 2023.
-Noble looks to the second half of his career with his family, a wife of nine years, a daughter and a son who embrace every aspect of being a part of the military.
-(Courtesy Photo)
+Now, he looks towards the second half of his career with his family, a wife of nine years, a daughter and a son, who fully embrace every aspect of being a part of the military.

+“My wife has gotten her degree completely paid for,” said Noble.
+“As two teenage parents, I don't want to say it's impossible, but it's definitely not likely that both parents end up getting their degrees or going on to be ‘successful’.
+I think it's incredible for my wife as a teen mom to continue her own education and put herself as a priority while maintaining a healthy lifestyle and family at home.”

+As for his kids, they experienced a wide range of friends and keep in touch with people no matter where they live.

 |Date Taken: